United States Army Special Forces in popular culture: Saturation

 A less successful song was Nancy Ames' "He Wore The Green Beret" with a flip side of "War is a Card Game".
 Dickie Goodman pitted the two fads of 1966 against each other in Batman & His Grandmother where the Caped Crusader went up against the Green Beret.

 Robin Moore also wrote a 1965 Tales of the Green Beret newspaper comic strip with artwork by Sgt.
-Rock (comics) Joe Kubert that was also published in paperback.
+Rock Joe Kubert that was also published in paperback.
 It later became a Dell Publishing American comic book in 1967 replacing their earlier Jungle War Stories and Guerrilla War comics.
 When DC Comics's Larry Rock (brother of the Sergeant), the replacement in Our Fighting Forces for the Marines Gunner and Sarge and their dog Pooch proved unpopular, DC replaced him with a Green Beret named Captain Hunter in 1966.
 Captain Hunter's adventures featured him hunting for his twin brother, a pilot shot down and captured by the Viet Cong.
 Other war comics put in their own Green Beret characters, such as Lightning Comics' Todd Holton-Super Green Beret (1967).

 Children could also enjoy Philadelphia Gum "Men of the Green Beret" trading cards of photographs of the Special Forces in action with a stick of bubble gum.
 The artwork on the box was by artist Norm Saunders of Mars Attacks fame.
 Aurora Models came out with a model of a Green Beret soldier.